adainstarks/PioneerVFD/README.md

 Pioneer and the Pioneer logo are trademarks of Pioneer Corporation.
 Spotify is a trademark of Spotify AB.
 All trademarks belong to their respective owners.

 This project is free and open source under the MIT License.
-Optional donations, if enabled, support continued development and do not purchase access, licensing rights, official support, or affiliation with any trademark holder.
+Optional donations support continued development and do not purchase access, licensing rights, official support, or affiliation with any trademark holder.

 ## License